spamegg1/tarski/test/README.md

 - ✅ Clicking the position should make it selected.
 - If clicked position has a block on it, UI display should:
-  - ✅ update size
+  - ✅ update size,
-  - ✅ update color
+  - ✅ update color,
-  - ✅ update shape
+  - ✅ update shape,
-  - ✅ update block display
+  - ✅ update block display.
 - ✅ If clicked position has no block, then nothing changes.

 #### Selected = clicked